IBM/openshift-mongodb-enterprise-operator-example/README.md

 ```

 Then review the `example-applications/nodejs/deployment.yaml` file.
 The first item is a Secret.
 Review the values for:

 * `MONGODB_REPLICA_HOSTNAMES`.
 You can find them using your Ops Manager and go to the **Organization** > **Project** you created and click on the MongoDB deployment.
-Make sure to separate them using a commas.
+Make sure to separate them using commas.
 * `MONGODB_REPLICA_SET` is your MongoDB deployment name.
-* `MONGODB_USER`, `MONGODB_PASSWORD`, `MONGODB_AUTH_DBNAME` is the credentials you created using `deployment/3-mongodb-user.yaml` and make sure `MONGODB_DBNAME` is the database where your user has readWrite privileges.
+* `MONGODB_USER`, `MONGODB_PASSWORD`, `MONGODB_AUTH_DBNAME` are the credentials you created using `deployment/3-mongodb-user.yaml` Make sure `MONGODB_DBNAME` is the database where your user has readWrite privileges.
-* You can leave `MONGODB_CA_PATH` as is, the deployment resource in the yaml file mounts the `ca-key-pair` secret which you created in Step 5.
+* You can leave `MONGODB_CA_PATH` as is.
+The deployment resource in the yaml file mounts the `ca-key-pair` secret which you created in Step 5.

-Then change the container image name (`anthonyamanse/example-nodejs-mongodb:1.0`) of the deployment in the same yaml file with the container image name you just pushed.
+Change the container image name (`anthonyamanse/example-nodejs-mongodb:1.0`) of the deployment in the same yaml file with the container image name you just pushed.

 You can now deploy the example application:

 ```
 oc apply -f deployment.yaml
 ```